github/developer.github.com/content/v3/issues/timeline.md

 useful both for display on issue and pull request information pages, as well as to determine who should be notified of comments.

+This API is currently under preview so you can expect some changes as we get developer feedback.
+Moreover, in order to access it you must provide a custom media type through an HTTP header.
+Please refer to [this blog post](https://developer.github.com/changes/2016-05-23-timeline-preview-api/).

 ### Attributes

 <dl>